Costs, Incentives, and Installation Basics

 Step 3: Complete these documents

-Apply for interconnection and net metering by filling out an Application for Electric Service prior to system installation.
-As part of this document, you will need to submit an Interconnection Application & Agreement (EZ-IAA).
+Apply for interconnection by filling out an Application for Electric Service prior to system installation.
+As part of the application process, you will need to submit:

-If you are planning an installation in any of the Seattle City Light Network Service Areas, your application will be reviewed by our Network Engineering Department, which can add additional time to the interconnection approval process.
+If you are planning an installation in any of the Seattle City Light Network Service Areas, your installation has battery backup, or your installation is larger than 10 kW, your application will be reviewed by our Network Engineering Department, which can add additional time to the interconnection approval process.
 Network installations may also require special equipment.
 To determine if your project is located in a network area please download a network map.

 Step 4: Obtain permits